commenthol/date-holidays/docs/specification.md

 - `01-01` is January first
 - `12-11` is December 11th
-- `'2015-10-09'` is October 9th of 2015 (Enclose such date in quotes as otherwise it will be expanded to an ISO date by js-yaml)
+- `'2015-10-09'` is October 9th of 2015 (Enclose such date in quotes as otherwise it will be expanded to an ISO date by yaml parser)

 ### Fixed Date at beginning of a Month